opsgang/ansible-docker-swarm-jenkins/README.md

 Now run ansible playbook ...

-*Note the -e options for jenkins are only required if you've enabled jenkins security already.*
+*Note the -e options for jenkins_admin are only required if you've enabled jenkins security.*

-This means you must have created a user that can access the jenkins with just username / password.

-If you are allowing anonymous access or running for the first time, *omit* the 2 -e options in the example below.
+If you are allowing anonymous access or running for the first time, *omit* those -e options in the example below.
+However if you've enabled security and created a user / password, make sure you pass those -e args.

 ```bash
 #